ortus-docs/contentbox-docs/installation/system_requirements.md

 * Tuckey rewrite filter
 * Nginx

+The ContentBox installer will create rewrite files automatically for you for Apache, IIS7 and express editions.
+For Nginx or other rewrite engines you will need to add the rewrites yourself and then manually modify the routing file: `config/routes.cfm` and remove any reference to `index.cfm`.
+That's it!

 ## File Permissions
 ContentBox needs some files/folders to be writable at runtime.
 We use this for our installer, ForgeBox cloud deployments, auto-updates and more.
 The following directories need read/write permissions for the installer only to work: